Seasonal Allergies. Hay Fever.

 - no or mild lacrimation

-- body aches, headache
+- body aches, headaches

 - an increase in body temperature, especially in the first days of the disease

 Cross Allergy with Hay Fever

 It happens that people with hay fever show allergy symptoms when they eat raw fruits, vegetables, and nuts.
 Why then?
 It's about cross-allergy: different fruits and plants have a similar protein composition.
 Also, our body considers such proteins to be equally dangerous.
 Therefore, it reacts negatively to plant pollen and fruit similar in composition.
 Most often, this reaction is observed in birch pollen.
 That is why, if you are allergic to tree pollen, a reaction to apples, for example, can develop.

 - reaction to eating fresh fruits and vegetables